-The Cobra has always been the pinnacle of performance.
-Here’s a look at how it came to be from its roots in Shelby Mustangs, an end in the early 1980s to a rebirth in 1993.
-While the line ended again in 2004, its popularity may just bring the Cobra back once again.
+Here’s a look at how the Cobra came to be from its roots in Shelby Mustangs, an end in the early 1980s to a rebirth in 1993 that last until 2004.

 The Original King of Cobra